17 THINGS AS A FELON I WOULD PASS ALONG TO MY SON THAT EVERY YOUNG MAN SHOULD KNOW

 I’m a big idiot, cause I learned this one late.
 I used to have the attention span of a goldfish, cause I always, I mean always was mesmerized by the shiny objects.
 My primary focus always being on outwardly images and appearance.

 I should’ve scaled it back a little.
 I should’ve traveled instead of getting a more expensive car.
 I shouldn’t have spent so much money on useless garbage.
 I should’ve saved better, I should’ve.
 I should’ve.
-I should’ve done a lot of things different, so I wasn’t losing sleep every night stressed about what I was going to do.
+I should’ve done a lot of things differently, so I wouldn’t lose sleep every night and be stressed about what I was going to do.
 I didn’t.
 I paid for it though.
 Profusely.

 16) No law against ambition, just keep it legal.

-I’m not trying to be the pot calling the kettle black, but that multi-million-dollar pill mill business you got going on is some risky business leading you down a dark path.
-Although your initiative is to be applauded, it’s still far from commendable on what a great entrepreneur you’ve become.
+I’m not trying to be the pot calling the kettle black, but that multi-million-dollar pill mill business you have going on is some risky business leading you down a dark path.
+Although your initiative is to be applauded, it’s still far from commendable what a great entrepreneur you’ve become.

 This kind of piggybacks off number #4, but thought I’d clarify; Lots of ideas circulating through those minds.
 You’re brainstorming on how to come up and make a buck in this world.
 You’re young, hungry, and want to succeed.
 Bravo.
 I get it.